Genivia/ugrep/README.md

     $ ./build.sh

-This builds the `ugrep` executable in the `ugrep/src` directory with `./configure --enable-color` and `make -j`, tests it with `make test`.
-When all tests pass, the `ugrep` executable is copied to `ugrep/bin`.
+This builds the `ugrep` executable in the `ugrep/src` directory with `./configure --enable-color` and `make -j`, verified with `make test`.
+When all tests pass, the `ugrep` executable is copied to `ugrep/bin/ugrep` and the symlink `ugrep/bin/ug -> ugrep/bin/ugrep` is added for the `ug` command.

+Note that `ug` is the same as `ugrep` but also loads the configuration file .ugrep when present in the working directory or home directory.
+This means that you can define your default options for `ug` in .ugrep.

-To output results with a pager by default:
+To build `ugrep` with specific hard defaults enabled, such as a pager:

     $ cd ugrep
     $ ./build.sh --enable-pager

-Choices for defaults include:
+Choices for hard defaults include:

 - `--enable-color` colorize output to terminals (this is the default)
 - `--enable-hidden` search hidden files and directories